Egypt's breadbasket Nile Delta under threat from illegal building

 "There must be a deterrent to building on agricultural land through punishment," he said, flipping through a notebook with handwritten destruction orders.

-While it is unclear if the public demolitions and the sight of whole neighbourhoods lying in ruin is deterring further construction, experts say the process could prevent efforts to reclaim farmland.
+While it is unclear if the public demolitions and the sight of whole neighborhoods lying in ruin is deterring further construction, experts say the process could prevent efforts to reclaim farmland.

 Between the clearing of land for building, the construction of brick and cement structures and their subsequent destruction, the land loses its agricultural value, says Cairo University agronomist Gamal Siam.
 Restoring it for agricultural use is difficult and takes years, he said.